-We will primarily use Piazza for course announcements and questions.
-Unless your question has sensitive information, please use Piazza for asking and answering questions so others can benefit.
+We will primarily use Ed Discussion for course announcements and questions.
+Unless your question has sensitive information, please use Ed for asking and answering questions so others can benefit.

 CS 106B, or an equivalent amount of programming experience, is expected for this class.
 Experience with Kotlin is not required.

 If you have not taken CS 106B, you are still welcome to take this class, but you should expect the assignments to take significantly longer to complete.